As

 who were among the first Acadians that first winter, we learn that

-that all around the table were well and honourably provided for.
-This was
+the table were well and honourably provided for.
+This was so well carried

 The banquet